towersvault/shinpokered/README.md

 - Fixed issue with route 22 phantom rival appearing if the first battle was skipped
 - Stopped AI from decrementing PP on item usage and switching
 - Stopped AI from decrementing PP when it doesn't wake up from sleep
+- Bank $13 is now solely used for trainer pics
+- Fixed crash damage being zeroed for the jump kick effects

 #New features & adjustments since last version: